European Ferries

 European Ferries Group plc was a company that operated in passenger and freight ferries, harbour operation and property management in the United Kingdom and the United States.
-It was taken over by the Peninsular and Oriental Steam Navigation Company and renamed P&O European Ferries in 1987.
+It was taken over by P&O and renamed P&O European Ferries in 1987.

 History

-The European Ferries Group was incorporated in 1935 as Monument Securities Ltd, becoming a public limited company in 1949.
+The European Ferries Group was incorporated in 1935 as Monument Securities Limited, becoming a public limited company in 1949.